coreinfrastructure/best-practices-badge/background.md

 Below is a summary of some information about the
 Linux kernel, OpenBSD, OpenSSH, LibreOffice, SQLite, the Global Positioning System Service Daemon (GPSD), and Postfix.
-Some others OSS projects that might be surveyed include the Apache web server, Firefox, Chromium, MySQL, git, node.js, and jquery.
+Some other OSS projects that might be surveyed include the Apache web server, Firefox, Chromium, MySQL or MariaDB, git, Bouncy Castle, SAMBA, Spamassassin, Smoothwall, KeePass, VLC, pidgin, dovecot, gcc, busybox, node.js, and jquery.

 Here are some pages describing the processes used by some OSS projects to produce high-quality and/or high-security software.